NISL-MSU/MultiSetSR/README.md

 * [Git](https://git-scm.com/download/)
 * [Pytorch](https://pytorch.org/)

-To install the package, run `pip install git+https://github.com/NISL-MSU/MultiSetSR` in the terminal (this option will be available after the paper acceptance).
+To install the package, run `pip install git+https://github.com/NISL-MSU/MultiSetSR` in the terminal.
 This will also install additional packages such as pymoo, sklearn, and tensorboard.

+You can also try the package on [Google Colab](https://colab.research.google.com/github/NISL-MSU/MultiSetSR/blob/master/DemoMSSP.ipynb).

 ## Usage